SEACrowd/seacrowd.github.io/_posts/2025-05-08-seavl-phase2-launch.md

 Contributors for this task will create original questions related to a given image (e.g., “What sport is played in this image?”) in any of the following languages in which they are fluent/native speakers:

-*Indonesian, Vietnamese, Thai, Malay, Filipino/Tagalog, Lao, Khmer, Tamil, Mandarin Chinese*
+*Indonesian, Thai, Standard Malay, Filipino/Tagalog, Tamil, Chinese Mandarin, Vietnamese, Burmese, Lao, Khmer, Tetun, Bruneian Malay*

 Go to this [form](https://docs.google.com/forms/d/e/1FAIpQLSdbcxgN_sOqDResVkcj3s7IkYTWI8WDV6dZw0mZOIkH7puNSg/viewform?usp=dialog) to contribute.

 ### Task 5: Submit High-Quality Text Prompts for Image Generation

- To evaluate the image generation capabilities of the models we will train, we need to compile a dataset of increasingly complex, high-quality English-only prompts.
+ To evaluate the image generation capabilities of the models we will train, we need to compile a dataset of high-quality English-only prompts at three complexity levels.

-Contributors to this task will create original English-only text prompts at three levels of complexity anchored in various SEA cultures.
-To ensure the quality of the prompts, contributors must also be knowledgeable of the general culture in a SEA country.
+ To ensure the quality of the prompts, we need contributors who are natives or extremely familiar with the cultures of the SEA countries (*Indonesia, Singapore, Philippines, Thailand, Malaysia, Vietnam, Brunei, Timor Leste, Cambodia, Laos, Myanmar*)

 Example prompts for the Indonesian culture:

 Level 1 (Easy) - *“Draw an image of people drinking cendol.”*